7 steps for a successful CRM implementation that boost sales

 6. Train your team

 You can’t just install CRM and expect salespeople to adopt it without any support.
 They’ll likely need training to make the switch from their existing system and get the benefits.
 It’s not enough to put on a short video.
-Employees may need a detailed explanation of the system’s advantages,
+Employees may need a detailed explanation of the system’s advantages, hands-on training and ongoing support as they work out hiccups.

 “If you don’t spent time and energy on supporting your staff, the reporting will be inaccurate and the implementation will likely be a fail,” Mason says.